 What is Esports?

-A lot of people that aren’t a part of the gaming community still aren’t that sure what is esports/electronic sports?
+A lot of people that aren’t a part of the gaming community still aren’t that sure what is esports/electronic sports.
 Maybe the best description is that it is a form of competition using video games that uses multiplayer games and professional players to compete with each other.
 Competitive video gaming would not be known so much without its spectatorship.
 Thousands of fans gather themselves in arenas, while literally, millions watch it online.
-Not to forget that Esports is a billion $ industry, and the gaming industry gains more profit from the music & film industry together.
+Not to forget that Esports is a billion $ industry, and the gaming industry gains more profit from the music & film industries together.

 Conflicting sides; PRO & CON Esports